alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 short passes.

 The move starts deep in the Derby half close to the touchline.
-Jeff Kenna, also signed in March 2004, a player who I remember only for dedicateddedication to committed play, wins the ball.
+Jeff Kenna, also signed in March 2004, a player who I remember only for his dedication to committed play, wins the ball.
 A right back of the purest form, "*right back* at the end of the pitch".

 The ball breaks, to Bisgaard.
-For some reason, he's left surrounded by a series of five Forest players that have decided to dangerously press the ball high up to a wide area of the pitch.
-His only foil is the presence of the central striker Rasiak who has come deep.
-Bisgaard was never known for pace, rather guile and quick thinking.
+For some reason, he's left surrounded by five Forest players that have decided to dangerously press the ball high up to a wide area of the pitch.
+His only foil is the presence of the central striker Rasiak who has come very deep.
+Bisgaard was never known for pace, rather guile and quick-thinking.
 A one-two with Rasiak -- who, as he would do so often this year, holds off the challenge and flicks the ball on -- and Bisgaard is away, pace not a problem.
 All five opposition players are left in his wake, on a different two-dimensional plane.